wilsonmar/LoadRunner/js_date_lib.md

 ### <a name="mday_calc"></a> Generate Random Day of Month

 The day of month needs to be calculated within month because of Leap Year.

-The variable name **mday** is used to avoid confusion between the word date which may be read as including year and month when it's really the day within the month.

 The month and isLeapYear flag is input to a function to generate the number of days.
 A random number is generated for Day of Birth between 1 and the number of days.